Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 One of the hardest parts of planning a trip to a huge city like Taipei is choosing a hotel.
 This is certainly the case when trying to decide where to stay in Taipei!

-Unlike some major Asian cities, Taipei doesn’t really have a backpacker’s neighborhood, nor does it have one particular area that sounds out as the absolute best.
+Unlike some major Asian cities, Taipei doesn’t really have a backpacker’s street or district.
 Taipei’s top sights are spread out, but thankfully they are all connected by the MRT, so you don’t have to worry too much!

-In this article, I’ve chose seven of the coolest and most convenient neighborhoods to stay in, and for each one, I’ll explain what kind of traveler it is most suitable for.
+In this article, I’ve chose seven of the coolest and most convenient neighborhoods to stay in.
+For each one, I’ll explain what kind of traveler it is most suitable for.
 These are areas that I would personally love to stay in as a visitor, but each one for different reasons.

-If you’re planning to stay in Taipei, then see this super useful guide to how to move to Taipei.
+If you’re planning to stay in Taipei, then see my guide to how to move to Taipei.

-– Read my Taiwan travel guide and recommended Taipei itinerary.
+– Read my Taiwan travel guide, FAQs about Taiwan, and recommended Taipei itinerary.

-– Read about the best months to visit Taipei in my guide to when to visit Taipei.
+– Read about the best months to visit in my guide to when to visit Taipei.

 The 7 Best Places to Stay in Taipei

-2. Zhongxiao East Road (for shopping and restaurant choices)
+4. Zhongxiao East Road (for shopping and restaurants)

 5. Dadaocheng Neighborhood (for history & culture)